vitorcodesalittle/plow/README.md

 ## Securiy

-Running workflows with user input is not safe as plow doesn't sanitize what's passed to some `exec` calls, and might lead to Remote Code Execution.
+Running workflows with untrusted input is not safe as plow doesn't sanitize what's passed to some `exec` calls, and might lead to aribitrary code execution.

 ## Goals